 Here are the keys to selling your solution:

-- Key quantified benefits that you offer a grower to address their critical business issues
+- Key quantified benefits that you offer a customer to address their critical business issues

-- Giving these growers the projected total investment of providing the benefits
+- Giving these customers the projected total investment of providing the benefits

 You should base your value proposition on: